influxdata/telegraf/plugins/inputs/systemd_units/README.md

   ## Filter for a specific unit type
   ## Available settings are: service, socket, target, device, mount,
-  ## automount, swap, timer, path, slice" and scope
+  ## automount, swap, timer, path, slice and scope
   # unittype = "service"

   ## Collect detailed information for the units